 The following categories describe different ways that we use your health information within Vista Community Clinic and disclose your health information to persons and entities outside of Vista Community Clinic.
 Each description is of a category of uses or disclosures.
 We have not listed every use or disclosure within the categories, but all permitted uses and disclosures will fall within one of the following categories.

 With Your Written Consent

-In compliance with the federal Health Insurance Portability and Accountability Act (HIPAA), we will obtain in writing, your information consent when you first visit a Vista Community Clinic facility or upon a mandatory change to the NPP.
+In compliance with the federal Health Insurance Portability and Accountability Act (HIPAA), we will obtain in writing, your information consent when you first visit a Vista Community Clinic facility.
 The information consent is necessary to allow us to use your health information within Vista Community Clinic and to disclose your health information outside Vista Community Clinic.
 The information consent needs to be obtained only once.
 It remains valid unless you revoke it in writing.
 This consent will be used for the following purposes:

 Treatment ‐ We may use health information about you to provide you with medical treatment and services.
 We may disclose health information about you to doctors, nurses, technicians, medical students, interns, or other personnel who are involved in taking care of you during your visit with us.

 Payment ‐ We may use and disclose health information about you so the treatment and services you receive at our health care facility may be billed to and payment collected from you, an insurance company or a third party.
 This may also include the disclosure of health information to obtain prior authorization for treatment and procedures from your insurance plan.